 Most of the planners are not familiar with the modern public transport solutions.
 They know only the too expensive metro, which is allways too expensive for any project.
 And anyway, the only line is never even near, so no need to care about it.

 In 2017 Helsinki City council accepted totally new shaped master plan.
 Availability of housing has been a long term problem in Helsinki.
 The new master plan is based on converting motorways near city centre to boulevards with housing aside.
 Tram lines on the bulevards are the model of mobility.
 The master plan had political strong support, but state's road traffic authorities appealed for the master plan argumenting it is illegal to convert motorways to streets.
+For this reason, the superior court cancelled part of the boulevard plans.

 Top of the page.